Privacy concerns with Facebook: Cooperation with government requests

 Government and local authorities rely on Facebook and other social networks to investigate crimes and obtain evidence to help establish a crime, provide location information, establish motives, prove and disprove alibis, and reveal communications.
 Federal, state, and local investigations have not been restricted to profiles that are publicly available or willingly provided to the government; Facebook has willingly provided information in response to government subpoenas or requests, except with regard to private, unopened inbox messages less than 181 days old, which would require a warrant and a finding of probable cause under federal law under Electronic Communications Privacy Act (ECPA).
 One 2011 article noted that "even when the government lacks reasonable suspicion of criminal activity and the user opts for the strictest privacy controls, Facebook users still cannot expect federal law to stop their 'private' content and communications from being used against them".

 Facebook's privacy policy states that "We may also share information when we have a good faith belief it is necessary to prevent fraud or other illegal activity, to prevent imminent bodily harm, or to protect ourselves and you from people violating our Statement of Rights and Responsibilities.
 This may include sharing information with other companies, lawyers, courts or other government entities".
 Since the U.S. Congress has failed to meaningfully amend the ECPA to protect most communications on social-networking sites such as Facebook, and since the U.S. Supreme Court has largely refused to recognize a Fourth Amendment privacy right to information shared with a third party, no federal statutory or constitutional right prevents the government from issuing requests that amount to fishing expeditions and there is no Facebook privacy policy that forbids the company from handing over private user information that suggests any illegal activity.

 The 2013 mass surveillance disclosures identified Facebook as a participant in the U.S. National Security Administration's PRISM program.
 Facebook now reports the number of requests it receives for user information from governments around the world.

-In 2022 Nebraska police charged a teenage girl and her mother after obtaining Facebook messages which allegedly showed that they performed an illegal self-managed medication abortion.
+In 2022, Nebraska police charged a teenage girl and her mother after obtaining Facebook messages which allegedly showed that they performed an illegal self-managed medication abortion.

+Handling subpoenas seeking activists and journalists

+During the 2025 pro-Palestinian student advocacy, student activists were also targeted for subpoenas by Homeland Security Investigations, in which Meta notified the users of.

+In 2026, several subpoenas orders were sent by the DHS to several social media companies, including Meta (for Facebook and Instagram).
+The purpose was to uncover data of several activists who operated accounts expressing dissent against mass deportation.
+Though companies have the option to decline and be contest the subpoenas if they believe it is unreasonable, Meta complied with the order and notified the users being sought out of this.
+Several of these subpoenas have already been withdrawn upon legal challenging.